 The pages of your book have been laid out, and your cover design is complete too—you’re so close to achieving your dream of publishing your book!
 But wait, there are some details that you need to flesh out first.

 Now the only thing you need to do is to produce your book!
 Acutrack can help you print and ship your books, and integrate it on your website or e-commerce store too.
-We are one of the few companies that offer both book fulfillment and book publishing services, allowing our customers to seamlessly integrate all of their logistical needs with just one partner.
+We are one of the few companies that offer both book fulfillment and book printing services, allowing our customers to seamlessly integrate all of their logistical needs with just one partner.
 Visit www.acutrack.com for more information, and check out our blog for other tips!

 To learn more about how Acutrack can help you achieve your goals, talk to one of our experts.